mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Syntax Highlights

-- semicolons are not required, but can be used to place multiple statements on the same line
+Semicolons are not required,
+but can be used to place multiple statements on the same line.

-- types follow parameters, separated by a space
+Types follow parameters, separated by a space.

-- exported variables and struct members have names that start uppercase
-  - but only those at the top level of a source file, not those defined inside a function
+Top-level names (not declared inside a function) are exported (made visible outside their package) if their names start uppercase.

+A Go source file contains a package clause, zero or more import declarations, and zero or more top-level declarations.

+A top-level declaration is a declaration of a constant, type, variable, function, or method.

+Control statements like `if` and `for` cannot appear outside of functions.

-- outside of functions, every line begins with a keyword
+Outside of functions, every statement begins with a keyword.
-  - this explains why the `:=` operator is not allowed outside of functions
+This precludes the `:=` operator from being used outside of functions.

+## Package Initialization

+Initialization of top-level variables that require logic, not just a literal values or results of function calls, must be done in `init` functions.
+A package can have any number of `init` functions in any of its source files.
+These functions are run in the order they appear, and alphabetically by source file name within a package.
+The `init` functions of all imported packages are run before those of a given package.
+All the `init` functions of all imported packages are run before the `main` function of a application is run.

 ## Tooling